captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 ## Customization
 The GUI allows users to adjust the strength of each protection technique.
 Use the sliders to fine-tune the balance between protection effectiveness and image quality.
 You can also use the preset buttons for quick adjustments.

+Each protection technique's strength can be adjusted using sliders in the GUI, allowing for fine-tuned control over the protection process.

 ## How It Works
 1. **DCT Watermarking**: Embeds a watermark in the frequency domain of the blue channel.